patrickbwarren/qgis-survex-import/README.md

 # qgis-survex-import

-Planned QGIS import plugin for survex 3d files
+QGIS import plugin for survex `.3d` files.
+To get going straight away, skip to the [install instructions](#qgis-plugin).

 ## Summary